How to Hire Remote Workers as Contractors in Thailand

 How to hire and pay remote workers in Thailand

 Following successful recruitment, the first question is how you will contract with and pay a remote contractor.
 This is especially important in a new relationship where trust has to be established on both sides of the contract.
-A few choices are depending on the contractor’s experience and preference of both parties.
+A few choices are depending on the contractor’s experience and the preference of both parties.

 Hire and pay them as a freelancer